Jsparrow/jsparrow.github.io/docs/README.md

 We are now supporting Eclipse versions using Java 11 and Java 11 projects!
 See [Release Notes](/eclipse/release-notes.html#_3-2-0).

-## jSparrow 3.1.0 has been released!

-We are now supporting the latest Eclipse version!
-See [Release Notes](/eclipse/release-notes.html#_3-1-0).

 ## Statistical Data

 Our latest measurements of open source available test projects can be found at [Github App statistics](/github/statistics.html).